Anger mounts as Biden, Congress allow eviction ban to expire - The Boston Globe

 “We cannot in good faith blame the Republican Party when House Democrats have a majority,” the progressive congresswoman said on CNN's "State of the Union."

-Ocasio-Cortez and other Democrats joined Rep. Cori Bush, D-Mo., on Saturday evening and overnight Sunday as Bush camped outside the Capitol.
+Ocasio-Cortez and other Democrats joined Representative Cori Bush of Missouri on Saturday evening and overnight Sunday as Bush camped outside the Capitol.
 “I don’t plan to leave before some type of change happens,” Bush said, though the House had already left for its August recess.

 More than 3.6 million Americans are at risk of eviction, some in a matter of days.
 The moratorium was put in place by the Centers for Disease Control and Prevention as part of the COVID-19 crisis when jobs shifted and many workers lost income.